What are some things I should consider when looking for a new roommate(s)?

 - Do you lead a quiet, private lifestyle?
 Do you prefer the night life?
 Do you mix between the two?

 - How do you want to handle groceries?
 Do you want to share or do you go by the every-one-out-for-themselves-so-get-your-own theory?
 Discuss how you'd like to handle shared items, such as toilet paper, dish detergent, ketchup, etc.

 - Do you like to clean as needed?
 Or do you prefer having a set schedule?

 - How do you feel about sharing your personal belongings and items?

 - How do you feel about guests?
 Are their certain quiet hours needed by you or your roommate(s)?
 What about you or your roommate(s)' significant other?

 - Apartment living requires financial planning and responsibility.
 Can you and your roommates set a date when everyone agrees to pay the cable internet bill, if applicable, and any other common bills?

-Important note regarding off-campus housing: The Henrietta Town Code prohibits more than 3 unrelated people from living together in a single-family home.
+Important note regarding non-RIT housing: The Henrietta Town Code prohibits more than 3 unrelated people from living together in a single-family home.
 If you live with people who are not your relatives and rent or own a single-family home in Henrietta, this code may apply to you.
 This code does not apply to RIT on-campus housing or apartment complexes in Henrietta.